marijnkoolen/reading-impact-model/docs/impact.md

 on something from their own world.

-Example Sentence Reflection: <span classname="sentence-text"> *"This book made me think about things I’ve never considered."* </span>
+Example Sentence Reflection:  *"This book made me think about things I’ve never considered."*

 This sentence indicates reflection because the reviewer’s view of some part of the book or the world has changed.

-No Impact Example Sentence: <span classname="sentence-text"> "The book begins with the introduction of Juliet, an author looking for her next subject to write about." </span>
+No Impact Example Sentence: "The book begins with the introduction of Juliet, an author looking for her next subject to write about."

 This sentence contains a description of the plot without saying anything